wp-plugins/css-javascript-toolbox/readme.txt

 Team CJT

 == Installation ==
+1. If you're upgrading from older versions its highly recommended to backup your database before upgrading.

-1. Upload the 'css-js-toolbox' folder to the '/wp-content/plugins/' directory
+2. Upload the 'css-js-toolbox' folder to the '/wp-content/plugins/' directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click 'CSS & JavaScript Toolbox' link in the main navigation (left side of your Dashboard).
+4. Click 'CSS & JavaScript Toolbox' link in the main navigation (left side of your Dashboard).

 == Frequently Asked Questions ==
 = Why was the CJT plugin developed and what is it used for? =